ValeriaFascianelli/geometry-individual-differences/README.md

+1. "behavior" directory:

   This directory contains the 'behavior_main.py' and the behavioral data from 2 subjects.
 To reproduce the main behavioral figures, run the main script.
+It will
-It will uplodad the behavioral data and run all the main analyses.
+  upload the behavioral data and run all the main analyses.